ethereum/ethereum-org-website/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 ### Tokens {#tokens}

-Token are a type of contract so they'll have similar data to a smart contract.
+Tokens are a type of contract so they'll have similar data to a smart contract.
 But because they have value and can be traded they have additional data points:

 - Type – Whether they're an ERC-20, ERC-721 or another token standard.
 - Price – If they're an ERC-20 they'll have a current market value.